What is the standard RTP of slot games?

 Staying informed about games with several different RTP settings

-Some players have thought that because of regulation and game licences the RTP metric is fixed for a specific game.
+Some players have thought that because of regulation and game licenses the RTP metric is fixed for a specific game.
 This is not the case today.
-Several operators have started to licence their games on several different RTP levels.
-In the case of Malta Gaming Authority licences, games can be licenced as long as the RTP level stays above 92% mark.
+Several operators have started to license their games on several different RTP levels.
+In the case of Malta Gaming Authority licenses, games can be licensed as long as the RTP level stays above the 85% mark.
 A game can be certified for one level of RTP % or at several different levels.

 This is why we’ve collected data and put up information boxes for all games that have customizable RTP levels.